apples/cpp-tutorial/chapter1.md

 Done!
 Let's break it down:

-    int                 //This is the type of the value that will be returned. add             //This is the name of the function (   int a       //Function parameters are similar to declarations , int b       //A function can take any number of parameters
+    int                 //This is the type of the value that will be returned add             //This is the name of the function (   int a       //Function parameters are similar to declarations , int b       //A function can take any number of parameters